3mdeb/96boards-docs-wiki/Dragonboard-410c-Boot-Image.md

     export cmdline="root=/dev/disk/by-partlabel/userdata rw rootwait console=ttyMSM0,115200n8"

+For the text console add "text" to the end of cmdline:

+    export cmdline="root=/dev/disk/by-partlabel/userdata rw rootwait console=ttyMSM0,115200n8 text"

 # How to use the boot image

 The boot image generated using the instructions from the section above can be booted using fastboot: